Motivational and Affective Psychopathology (MAP) Laboratory

 The Motivational and Affective Psychopathology (MAP) lab focuses on studying cognitive-affective interactions underlying deficits in motivation, reinforcement learning and inhibitory control in mental health disorders, specifically in substance use disorders, using behavioral, computational and neuroimaging techniques.
 The goal is to identify neurodevelopmental trajectories of these brain functions that underpin the onset of substance use disorders, changes therein during the chronic substance use and disease maintenance and neuroplasticity during treatment and abstinence from substance use.
 We place special emphasis on understanding these mechanisms during each phase of the disease with an eye towards developing clinically useful biomarkers for accelerated bench-to-bedside translation.
 MAPlab employs a comprehensive multimodal approach, leveraging environmental (e.g. socio-economic), clinical (e.g., psychiatric interviews and ratings), behavioral (e.g., cognitive tasks), molecular (e.g., central and peripheral inflammation), physiological (e.g. EEG, eye-tracking) and circuit-level (task and resting fMRI) correlates of the disease at each stage, to better differentiate disease-related neurobiological changes from predispositions, as well as to identify targets for intervention and biomarkers to determine outcomes.

-Muhammad Parvaz is an Assistant Professor in the Department of Psychiatry and Neuroscience at Icahn School of Medicine at Mount Sinai and the Director of the Motivational and Affective Psychopathologies (MAP) lab.
+Muhammad Parvaz is an Associate Professor in the Department of Psychiatry, Artificial Intelligence and Human Health, and Neuroscience at Icahn School of Medicine at Mount Sinai and the Director of the Motivational and Affective Psychopathologies (MAP) lab.
 He received his PhD in Biomedical Engineering from Stony Brook University under the mentorship of Dr. Rita Goldstein and subsequently completed a NIDA-funded Postdoctoral Fellowship at Brookhaven National Laboratory and at Icahn School of Medicine.
 His primary research interests include the cognitive-affective interaction underlying deficits in motivation, reinforcement learning and inhibitory control in mental health disorders, specifically in substance use disorders, using behavioral, computational, and neuroimaging techniques.
 As a cognitive neuroscientist with a background in biomedical engineering, he places special emphasis on understanding disease mechanisms with an eye toward developing clinically useful biomarkers for accelerated bench to bedside translation.
 Currently, his research involves tracking drug cue-reactivity using neuroimaging markers and understanding the mechanisms that underpin its culmination to this complex cognitive-affective state that we call craving.
 At the clinical translation side of this work, he is developing and testing interventions for craving self-regulation based on real time EEG-based brain computer interface techniques.
 He is also interested in studying the onset and development of aberrant cognitive-affective interaction in adolescents as well as risk factors that render some youth vulnerable to develop psychopathological phenotypes.

 Muhammad is also a Muslim Chaplain with the New York City Chaplaincy Task Force and provides spiritual care and comfort to those in need.
 Muhammad loves spending time with his beautiful wife and three amazing kids, watching sports and doing work around the house.